daigotanaka/daigotanaka.github.io/post-postmodern-times.md

 failures.
 Instead, we train people with static skillsets to fill specific jobs.
 All that misinvestment has turned human capital into a toxic asset."

-Hess continues "What is needed is a new definition of being smart, one that promotes higher levels of human thinking and emotional engagement.
+Hess continues, "What is needed is a new definition of being smart, one that promotes higher levels of human thinking and emotional engagement.
 The new smart will be determined not by what or how you know but by the quality of your thinking, listening, relating, collaborating, and learning.
 Quantity is